 Joyce has held church music positions in nearly every mainstream denomination.
 Her primary former positions include music director at the Arlington Street Church, in Boston; at St. Catherine of Genoa parish, in Somerville, MA; at Trinity Episcopal Church, in Haverhill, MA; and interim positions in Lexington and Milton, MA.
-She also has been music teacher at St. Charles Borromeo Elementary School, in Woburn, MA, and accompanist for 12 years at Temple Emanuel (Reform Judaism), in Andover, MA.
+She also has been music teacher at Temple Emanuel (Reform Judaism), in Andover, MA.

 A native of North Carolina, Joyce holds the Master of Sacred Music degree from Southern Methodist University, Dallas, TX.
 Following a year as Assistant Organist at Duke University, Durham, NC, she moved to Boston and studied further with Yuko Hayashi, chair of the Organ department at New England Conservatory of Music.